tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. image:: /images/pedestrian/animation/PedestrianAnimationGpuExample.png
 	`Example.`

-* How to play animation described :ref:`here <pedestrianAnimation>`.
+* How to play animation is described :ref:`here <pedestrianAnimation>`.

 Crowd GPU Custom Animator
 """""""""""""""""""""""""

-The Crowd GPU Custom animator is used for transitions between baked animations (implemented by `CrowdAnimatorTransitionSystem` system).
+The Crowd GPU Custom animator is used for transitions between baked animations (implemented by the `CrowdAnimatorTransitionSystem` system).

 .. _animationBakerHowToCreateTransition:

 **How To Create Transition:**
 	#.
-Open in the scene `CrowdGPUAnimatorAuthoring`.
+Open `CrowdGPUAnimatorAuthoring` in the scene.

 		``Hub/Configs/BakerRefs/Settings/CrowdGPUAnimatorAuthoring``

 		.. image:: /images/pedestrian/baker/animator/CrowdGPUAnimatorAuthoring.png

 	#.
-Create an :ref:`Animator Data Container <animationGPUAnimatorContainer>` from the project context  and assign it to the animator (if required).
+Create an :ref:`Animator Data Container <animationGPUAnimatorContainer>` from the project context menu and assign it to the animator (if required).
 	#.
-Assign :ref:`Animation Collection <animationGPUAnimationCollection>` the same as in the :ref:`PedestrianCrowdSkinFactory <crowdSkinFactory>`.
+Assign the :ref:`Animation Collection <animationGPUAnimationCollection>` same as in the :ref:`PedestrianCrowdSkinFactory <crowdSkinFactory>`.
 	#.
 Press the `Open Animator` button.
 	#.
 Create a :ref:`new transition layer <animationBakerAnimatorNewTransitionLayer>` (if needed).
 	#.
 Enter the name of the trigger in the :ref:`StartNode <animationBakerAnimatorStartNode>`.